many floating clocks showing different times

 Before bedtime

-Knowing your number before bed can assist you in screening for low blood glucose (this is an essential consideration if you take insulin or an oral medication that increases your risk for low blood sugar).
-Your doctor may advise you to eat additional carbohydrates at bedtime if your blood glucose is below a specified number.
+Knowing your number before bed helps find low blood sugar.
+This is vital if you take insulin or drugs that cause lows.
+Your doctor may ask you to eat carbs at bedtime if your sugar is low.1

-If you have a snack after your dinner meal, checking your blood glucose before bed will allow you to see how that snack impacted your blood sugar.
-If it has been 1-2 hours since your snack, your blood glucose should be less than 180 mg/dL according to the American Diabetes Association blood glucose guidelines.1
+If you have a snack after dinner, check before bed.
+This shows how that snack changed your sugar.
+If it has been 1-2 hours since your snack, your sugar should be less than 180 mg/dL.1

 Overnight blood glucose checks, while inconvenient, are typically done to screen for hypoglycemia (low blood glucose) as it is more common to not feel a low blood sugar overnight and to sleep through a hypoglycemia event.
 If you wake up with a headache or a stomach ache, it may be due to low blood sugar levels that unknowingly occur overnight.